OpenST/ost-wallet-sdk-ios/documentation/OstWalletUI.md

 ### Set Content Config

 Content for OstWalletUI can be initialized by calling `setContentConfig` API.
+To define custom content config, please refer [ContentConfig](./ContentConfig.md) documentation.

 **Parameters**<br/>
 &nbsp;_config: Config to use for UI_<br/>